 If WallType/ConcreteMasonryUnit or WallType/Stone is found, one of the concrete block construction codes is used in HEScore.
-The nearest R-value to the sum of all the insulation layer nominal R-values is selected.
 The siding is translated using the same assumptions as wood stud walls with the exception that vinyl, wood, or aluminum siding is not available and if those are specified in the HPXML an error will result.